SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/forcats.md

 ![ ]({% include asset.html path="images/forcats/unnamed-chunk-6-1.png" %})
 {:.captioned}

-{:.fragment} Instead of alphabetical, the levels are now in the order they appeared in the dataset.
+{:.fragment}Instead of alphabetical, the levels are now in the order they appeared in the dataset.

 ===